Chinese voice actor wins lawsuit against AI companies for using their voice without consent

 A voiceover artist in China filed a lawsuit alleging an AI-generated voice resembling her own was used in audiobooks without her consent.

-The voiceover artist, Yin, is suing 5 companies, including the provider of the AI system.
+The voiceover artist, Yin, sued 5 companies, including the provider of the AI text-to-speech system and the company that had recorded her voice.
 The system in question uses generative artificial intelligence to recreate voices, allegedly with high precision.

-Yin argues this represents a threat to her work and potential income, and adds to concerns raised by voice actors globally over the future of their profession.
+Yin argued this represents a threat to her work and potential income, and added to concerns raised by voice actors globally over the future of their profession.

 Operator: